Professor Borges: A Course on English Literature by Jorge Luis Borges

 My rating: 4 of 5 stars

 There is a method to this madness, though.
-A critical commonplace about Borges is that he was torn between his cosmopolitan modernist vision (associated with his fiction’s emphasis on the infinitude of literature) and his longings toward masculine violence and the raw authentic gaucho life of the Pampas.
+A critical commonplace about Borges holds that he was torn between his cosmopolitan modernist vision (associated with his fiction’s emphasis on the infinitude of literature) and his longings toward masculine violence and the raw authentic gaucho life of the Pampas.
 I would ague that Borges here projects this inner conflict onto English literature: he begins with England’s own primal scene—the masculine contest of competing ethnicities (Angle, Saxon, Jute, Dane, Celt, Geat, etc.) and ideologies (pagan vs. Christian) over the island after the fall of Rome.
-Borges indulges his taste for this literature of the violent frontier in examining these texts, but he does not go in for fantasies of primordial authenticity: for instance, he is at pains to emphasize the learned quality of Beowulf, its Virgilian Latinity.
+Borges indulges his taste for this literature of the violent frontier in examining these texts, but he does not indulge fantasies of primordial authenticity.
+For instance, he is at pains to emphasize the learned quality of Beowulf, its Virgilian Latinity.

 By rushing forth from the Anglo-Saxon period to the Age of Reason, Borges positions Johnson, with his melancholy and chastened Christian wisdom in competition with his combative nationalism, as the fulcrum of his canon (though why the similarly torn Shakespeare, who haunts the book, could not have played that role is unclear).
 After Johnson comes Ossian and medievalism and the whole panoply of Romantic nationalism—in other words, the ideological hallucinations of the moderns over the pre-modern reality Borges has spent seven earlier classes meticulously describing in admiring but de-idealizing tones.

-From the introduction of Johnson onward, Borges essentially charts the distance or proximity of each writer under his gaze to this Romantic nationalist mood of trying to recreate the putative wholeness or vitality of pre-industrial or pre-Norman (or even pre-Christian) English culture, which Borges has shown not to have been much of a whole, to which lack it owed its vitality.
-And while he admires the quixotic efforts of a William Morris toward the resuscitation of a Teutonic sensibility for English letters, I think it is safe to say he admires more the advanced techniques of a Dickens, Browning, or Stevenson—seeing them as more in line with the advanced techniques of the Virgil-reading Beowulf bard.
+From the introduction of Johnson onward, Borges essentially charts the distance or proximity of each writer under his gaze to this Romantic nationalist mood of trying to recreate the putative wholeness or vitality of pre-industrial or pre-Norman (or even pre-Christian) English culture, though Borges has shown it not to have been much of a whole, to which precise lack it owed its vitality.
+While he admires the quixotic efforts of a William Morris toward the resuscitation of a Teutonic sensibility for English letters, I think it is safe to say he admires more the advanced techniques of a Dickens, Browning, or Stevenson, seeing them as contiguous with the advanced techniques of the Virgil-reading Beowulf bard.

-Borges’s lectures do not look terribly impressive—they consist of biography, context, and redescription of the text under discussion, with little in the way of twentieth-century hermeneutics—but taken as a whole, they may amount to an attempt to discredit the very idea of “culture” (in the sense of the organic expression of ethnic identity) in favor of “literature.”
-What, to Borges, is literature if not the spontaneous effusion of blood and soil?
+Borges’s lectures do not look obviouslt impressive—they consist of biography, context, and redescription of the text under discussion, with little in the way of 20th-century hermeneutics—but taken as a whole, they may amount to an attempt to discredit the very idea of “culture” (in the sense of the organic expression of ethnic identity) in favor of “literature.”
+What, to Borges, is literature if it is not the spontaneous effusion of blood and soil?

-Quibbles aside, this book is more complex than it looks, and would be fun to read—for Borges’s asides on verse, on history, on his tastes, and on his life—even if it were not so complex.
-In an afterword, he inveighs against reading for obligation instead of pleasure (this is his apologia for not including so many of the expected authors), and Professor Borges can certainly be read for pleasure.
+Quibbles aside, this book is more complex than it looks.
+It would be fun to read—for Borges’s asides on verse, on history, on his tastes, and on his life—even if it were not so complex.
+In an afterword, he inveighs against reading for obligation instead of for pleasure (this is his apologia for not including so many of the expected authors), and Professor Borges can certainly be read for pleasure.